jleben/arrp/README.md

 ## Introduction

-This projects implements a compiler for a new language for stream processing in continuation referred to as *The Language*.
-The specification of the syntax and semantics of the language is provided in this document.
+This project implements a compiler for a new programming language for stream processing.

+This document provides instructions for building the project, as well as the syntactical and semantical specification of the language.

 ### Author